 Beautiful red peppers

 Now you have yourself some beautiful roasted red peppers.
-Not only great for this delicious soup recipe try them in a salad.
+Not only great for this delicious recipe try them in a salad.
 Many options for these beauties.
 Place them in a covered container and refrigerate for up to 5 days.

-This can be a quick and easy soup recipe.
-Use roasted red peppers from a jar.
+This can be a quick and easy recipe.
+Use roasted peppers from a jar.
 Flavors are still good.
 Not homemade, but definitely easier.
 Remember to read the label and making sure it is vegan, gluten-free and allergy-friendly.

 Have fun in the kitchen, don’t take yourself too seriously.
 Subscribe, share, and let me know how “YOU” made it your own.
 Share your positive comments and suggestions.
 Love from VGFL.